ICAG Results: How to Check, Understand, and Act on Your Exam Results

 - The pass mark is 50% on every paper, with no scaling, curve, or partial pass.
 A pass is permanent and credited for good.

-- Learn the codes: P and E mean credit (passed vs exempted); A means you paid but did not sit; NT means you never registered; F is an outstanding previous fail.
+- Learn the codes: P and E mean credit, passed against exempted; A means you paid but did not sit; NT means you never registered; F is an outstanding previous fail.

-- Results usually appear 3 to 4 weeks after the diet (March, July, November), with no fixed date announced in advance.
+- Results usually appear three to four weeks after the diet (March, July and November), with no fixed date announced in advance.

 - If you failed, read the Chief Examiner’s Report, consider a script review (GHS 1,100 per script, within one month), change your preparation, and register early.

-- Most script reviews confirm the original mark, but the diagnostic they provide sharpens your re-sit.
+- Most script reviews confirm the original mark, but the diagnostic they provide sharpens the re-sit.

-Explore MSL ICAG TuitionSources: ICAG results checking, codes, pass mark, script review and release timing are sourced from the ICAG results portal (resultchecker.icagh.org), ICAG’s official website (icagh.org), the ICAG Examinations Office, and MSL Business School’s verified guidance for the current results cycle.
+Source: ICAG results checking, codes, pass mark, script review and release timing are drawn from the ICAG results portal (resultchecker.icagh.org), ICAG’s official website (icagh.org), the ICAG Examinations Office, and MSL Business School’s verified guidance for the current results cycle.
 Results release dates are not fixed in advance by ICAG; the windows shown are approximate historical patterns.
+Fees and procedures are set by ICAG and are subject to change.
 Verify current figures and dates with ICAG before acting.